Is Family Constellation Therapy Effective?

 Family Constellations is not a quick fix or guaranteed solution.

-Others may feel only small changes or find the work less relevant to their needs.
+Some people experience significant emotional shifts.
+Others may experience smaller changes or find the work less relevant to their needs.

 The effectiveness of the work may depend on: